-Under existing Dubai Law, although an income tax decree has been enacted in Abu Dhabi and in Dubai (the Abu Dhabi Income Tax Decree 1965 (as amended)) and the Dubai Income Tax Decree 1969 (as amended)) which provides for tax to be imposed on the taxable income of all bodies corporate which carry on a trade or business, the regime is not currently enforced.
+Under existing Dubai Law, although an income tax decree has been enacted in Abu Dhabi and in Dubai (the Abu Dhabi Income Tax Decree 1965 (as amended) and the Dubai Income Tax Decree 1969 (as amended)) which provides for tax to be imposed on the taxable income of all bodies corporate which carry on a trade or business, the regime is not currently enforced.
 In practice, only companies active in the hydrocarbon industry, some related service industries and branches of foreign banks operating in the UAE have been required to pay tax.
 There are currently no withholding taxes required to be levied under UAE, Abu Dhabi or Dubai law in respect of payments on debt securities (including in relation to the Certificates).
-However, further to the announcement of CIT on 31 January 2022, the UAE Ministry of Finance announced (i) the introduction of a corporate income tax on business profits, which will come into effect on 1 June 2023 and (ii) that no withholding will apply in relation to this tax.
-See further "Risk Factors - Risk Factors Relating to the UAE and the Middle East - Tax changes in the UAE may have an adverse effect on the Group".
-In the event of the imposition of any withholding, the Obligor has undertaken to gross-up any payments subject to certain limitations, as described in Condition 13 (Taxation).
+In the event of the imposition of any withholding, the relevant Obligor has undertaken to gross-up any payments subject to certain limitations, as described in Condition 13 (Taxation).